 The Company submits that there is no evidence of any material prejudice to any creditor if the requested extension is granted.
+Indeed, the secured creditor will be paid in full.

 Conversely, if the extension is not granted, the Company will be deemed to have made an assignment in bankruptcy and its efforts to successfully restructure its business will be terminated during a court ordered sales process.